TranTrungTinLV/iPlanning/README.md

 ## Getting Started

 Welcome to the iPlanning project, an event and task management app built with Flutter.
-This guide will help you set up the project locally and get it running.

 ### Prerequisites